-MN ASPE could not accomplish its mission of making employment first a prefered outcome for individuals with disabilities alone.
+MN APSE could not accomplish its mission of making employment first a prefered outcome for individuals with disabilities alone.
 We are part of an abundant community rich with knowledge, expertise, and creativity.

 The Arc Minnesota is a private, non-profit, statewide voluntary organization.
 The mission of The Arc Minnesota is to promote and protect the human rights of people with intellectual and developmental disabilities and actively support their full inclusion and participation in the community throughout their lifetimes.
 The Arc Minnesota and local chapters of The Arc provide crucial information for people with developmental disabilities and their families, connect them with resources, and stand with them when they need an advocate.